close

 View NINT Equipments

 The National Institute for Nanomaterials Technology (NINT) is a nanotechnology research institute dedicated to advancing and industrializing nanotechnology, including the development of next-generation semiconductor materials and display technologies.
-It is equipped with 181 state-of-the-art instruments, providing one-stop services that support researchers from both academia and industry, covering everything from R&D to commercialization.
+NINT is equipped with 181 state-of-the-art instruments, providing one-stop services that support researchers from both academia and industry, to contribute to every step from R&D to commercialization.
 NINT also takes a leading role in facilitating collaborative nanotechnology research within POSTECH, ensuring that university researchers can actively engage in cutting-edge studies related to nanotechnology.

 View NINT Equipments